sexyglitterbug/gottafuckemall/README.md

 Scene Name | Concept | Description
 ---------- | ------ | -----------
 starter    | Human-on-pokemon deflowering | It's your 18th birthday and Professor Cherry gave you your first pokemon.
-Now you have to make them cum to gain their trust. sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. milking    | Human-on-pokemon milking | Just another day on the job at the moomoo milk factory.
+Now you have to make them cum to gain their trust. starter_rr | Pokemon-on-human | Same as the starter scene, but you play as the pokemon! sex_ed     | Pokemon-on-pokemon exhibitionism | Professor Cherry is giving a hands-on lecture about pokemon sexuality, and she needs a volunteer. milking    | Human-on-pokemon milking | Just another day on the job at the moomoo milk factory.
 This is either penis milking or breast milking depending on the pokemon gender legendary  | Human-on-pokemon servicing | A rare telepathic pokemon is super pent up and it's up to you to save the day!